 Aspen’s History 101

 ASPEN, Colo.
 (Jan.
-2019) – Aspen’s appeal is as diverse as its history.
+2022) – Aspen’s appeal is as diverse as its history.
 Aspen proudly claims its earliest roots as summer hunting grounds of the Ute Native American Tribe more than 125 years ago.
-Abundant elk, bear, and mountain lion made this valley one of the most important stops for the Ute Tribe.
+Abundant elk, bear, and mountain lions made this valley one of the most important stops for the Ute Tribe.

 One of those to return to Aspen after the war was Friedl Pfeifer, a Tenth Mountain Division veteran who returned to the Elk Range where he once trained.
 Pfeifer founded the Aspen Ski Corporation, the Aspen Ski School, and Buttermilk Mountain, and convinced his new friend, Chicago industrialist Walter Paepcke, to finance the first chairlift, Lift 1A, on Aspen Mountain.